AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ---
-title: Determining if your Deployment is Ready to be Moved to AEM as a Cloud Service
+title: Readiness Phase
 description: Learn about the steps you need to take in order to make sure that your AEM installation is ready to be moved to the cloud
 ---
-# Determining if your Deployment is Ready to be Moved to AEM as a Cloud Service  {#determining-if-your-deployment-is-ready}
+# Readiness Phase {#readiness-phase}

-In this part of the AEM as a Cloud Service Migration Journey you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.
+In this part of the AEM as a Cloud Service Migration Journey, you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.

 ## The Story So Far {#story-so-far}